openstack/openstack-manuals/doc/playground-user-guide/source/common/cli_install_openstack_command_line_clients.rst

 -  ``trove`` - Database Service API

 -  ``openstack`` - Common OpenStack client supporting multiple services

+The following CLIs are deprecated in favor of ``openstack``, the Common OpenStack client supporting multiple services:

+-  ``keystone`` - Identity service API and extensions

 The following example shows the command for installing the nova client with ``pip``.